Courses & Electives

 Current Issues in the Global Food Systems, Professor José B. Alvarez

-Financing the Clean Energy Economy, Professor Curtis Probst
+Financing the Clean Energy Economy, Professor Charlie Donovan

-This elective course focuses on the finance aspects of the clean energy economy.
-Students examine renewable energy generation—as mass electrification using cleaner generation sources is necessary to sustain our energy-dependent lives and economies—as well as energy efficiency.
+This minicourse focuses on the finance aspects of the clean energy economy.
+The course examines renewable energy generation—as mass electrification using cleaner generation sources is necessary to sustain our energy-dependent lives and economies—as well as energy efficiency.
+In each case, and throughout the course, finance will be analyzed as a barrier to, or enabler of, greater adoption of clean energy.
+Specific learning objectives include:

-International Climate Negotiations at COP27, Professor Tracy Bach
+The Private Sector in International Climate Negotiations Practicum, Professor Tracy Bach

 Not-for-Credit Opportunities